neil-119/GAE-NET/Readme.md

 Google App Engine .NET (GAE.NET)
 ====================================

-This (unofficial) project brings Google App Engine to .NET in a way that is simple and familiar to .NET developers.
+This (unofficial) project brings some Google App Engine services to .NET in a way that is simple and familiar to .NET developers.
 This project currently supports:

 * Google Datastore
 * Google Cloud Storage